International Service-Learning Programs

 - Committed to participate in the virtual service-learning program experience.

-Participating HEIs can nominate one (1) to fifteen (15) student participant(s) to the International Electronic Service-Learning Program – 2021 Cycle.
+Participating HEIs can nominate one (1) to fifteen (15) student participant(s) and a faculty companion to the International Electronic Service-Learning Program.
 Kindly fill out the necessary information in the nomination form and submit to email@example.com.

 Subject: [Name of Institution] ADDU IE-SLP – Nomination